arulandu/chordy/README.md

 The GUI application ticks at ~23.7fps (42.1 ms/f), while the chord detection itself takes ~6.7ms (~149 per sec).

 ## Usage
+In case you missed it, check out the [demo](https://youtube.com/watch?v=-3eEzzKrywo) for guitar!
 ### MacOS CLI Tool
 See `/release/chordy` for an executable MacOS CLI tool.
 Add to PATH if needed and refer to the following usage guidelines:
 ```